St Andrews Christian College

 St Andrews Christian College is an independent, co-educational school situated in the eastern Melbourne suburb of Wantirna South.
 The school was founded in 1983 by the Presbyterian Church of Victoria, and takes students from Prep to Year 12.

 The College expresses a Christian and biblical perspective and approach in its curriculum and culture.
 Currently there are families from over 35 different Protestant denominations attending the College.

-The college was the centre of controversy in 2020–2022 due to sexual assault of students by its sports coordinator Steve Mellody.
-The college also gain notoriety for urging parents to support the controversial religious discrimination bill.
+The college was the centre of controversy in 2020–22 for its suppression of sexual abuse of students by its former sports teacher and coordinator Steve Mellody, who is a registered sex offender for life.
+The college also gained notoriety for urging parents to support the controversial religious discrimination bill.

 History

 St Andrews Christian College was opened in 1983 in Surrey Hills as a response to growing community demand for a Christian school in the area.

 The College later relocated its premises to Burwood in 1998, and was able to offer secondary classes in 2000 as student and staff numbers began to grow.

 In 2010, the College moved into its current site in Wantirna South, where it is in the process of completing major infrastructure expansions to accommodate its growing population.

 In 2013, then Opposition Leader, and later Prime Minister, Tony Abbott and his wife Margie Abbott, together with other dignitaries paid a visit to the College.